-Marloes (pronounced in the English way: “Marlows” rather than the Welsh “Marloys”) is one of Pembrokeshire’s westernmost larger beaches.
-It faces out into the Atlantic, making for spectacular waves, and even though it is one of the many large, golden sand beaches across the county, the many rocky outcrops across the beach make it quite unusual and distinctive.
+Marloes is one of Pembrokeshire’s westernmost larger beaches.
+It faces out into the Atlantic, making for spectacular waves.
+And even though it is one of the many large, golden sand beaches across the county, the many rocky outcrops across the beach make it quite unusual and distinctive.

 The beach is a long stretch of golden sand, curving round towards the south end of the beach.
-It’s a wild and remote beach, with amazing rock strata across the cliffs that make it appealing for climbers, and striking rock outcrops littered across the beach that perhaps might remind visitors of parts of Australia’s or New Zealand’s coastlines.
+It’s a wild and remote beach, with amazing rock strata across the cliffs that make it appealing for climbers.
+The striking rock outcrops littered across the beach that perhaps might remind visitors of parts of Australia’s or New Zealand’s coastlines.

-Up at the north end of the beach, low tide will reveal a tempting land bridge to Gateholm Island, whilst Skokholm sits a couple of miles off the coast.
+Up at the north end of the beach, low tide will reveal a tempting land bridge to Gateholm Island.
+Skokholm sits a couple of miles off the coast.

 Head from the farm back through Pembroke and head north on the A477 towards Haverfordwest & Milford Haven.
 You’ll cross the Cleddau Bridge over the Haven: the amazing views up & down the Haven make the small toll fee well worth it.